AppGharage/Epay-Support/docs/home/README.md

 ## Overview
-Epay, is a payment service that makes it easier for African businesses to securely accept online payments (both local and International) without owning a website or being a developer.
+Epay is a payment service that makes it easier for African businesses to securely accept online payments (both local and International) without coding or having a website and at no cost.

 We believe running a business is difficult, therefore, accepting payments shouldn't be difficult.
 Epay makes sure you get paid whilst you focus on building your business.